-Thus, for CC(MO) data, the file type is "2", for CC(MT) data "4" and for CC(MO&MT) data "6".
+Thus, for CC(MO) data, the file type is "2", for CC(MT) data "4", for CC(MO&MT) data "6" and for "national use" data the file type is "8".

 This alternative A is used when each target's intercepted data is gathered per observed target to dedicated delivery files.
 This method provides the result of interception in a very refined form to the LEAs, but requires somewhat more resources in the sending node than alternative B. With this method, the data sorting and interpretation tasks of the LEMF are considerably easier to facilitate in near real time than in alternative B.